Retreating oil shares drag European stocks lower

 INVESTOR APPETITE

-Italian stocks bucked the trend, with Milan's FTSE MIB gaining 1.2 percent, further recovering from recent losses as investors bet it could take weeks before a special Italian Senate committee reaches a decision about the potential expulsion of Silvio Berlusconi from parliament.
+Italian stocks bucked the trend, with Milan's FTSE MIB up 0.8 percent, further recovering from recent losses as investors bet it could take weeks before a special Italian Senate committee reaches a decision about the potential expulsion of Silvio Berlusconi from parliament.

 Investor appetite for Italian stocks has been rising, according to UBS, with the bank's clients snapping up Italian stocks on the back of improving economic data.